Fast flying and heavy lifting, these drones from Pak carried 10 kgs of weight

 Further, the police have also arrested four members of a Khalistan Zindabad Force module.
 Balwant Singh, alias Nihang, Akashdeep Singh alias Akash Randhawa, Harbhajan Singh and Balbir Singh were arrested from the outskirts of the Chohla Sahib village in Tarn Taran.
 They told the police that the GPS fitted big drones were used to drop arms and ammunition from across the border in Tarn Taran.

 These heavy lifting drones could lift up to 10 kgs of weight.
-After the same was discovered, the police recovered AK-47 rifles, 16 magazines and 472 rounds of ammunition, four Chinese-made .30 bore pistols, along with eight magazines and 72 rounds of ammunition; nine hand grenades, five satellite phones with their ancillary equipment, two mobile phones, two wireless sets and fake currency with a face value of Rs 10 lakh were seized.
+After the same was discovered, the police recovered AK-47 rifles, 16 magazines and 472 rounds of ammunition, four Chinese-made.30 bore pistols, along with eight magazines and 72 rounds of ammunition; nine hand grenades, five satellite phones with their ancillary equipment, two mobile phones, two wireless sets and fake currency with a face value of Rs 10 lakh were seized.

 Drones from Pakistan crossing border will be shot down: Lt.
 Gen.Klare